zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## Introduction

-Now that we've created a database with a `pets` table that is linked to a Flask application, we'll step through the `Flask-SQLAlchemy` functions to insert, update, delete, and query rows in the table.
+We've see how to create a database that is linked to our Flask application.
+In this lesson, we'll use `Flask-SQLAlchemy` functions to insert, update, delete, and query rows in a table, all without writing any SQL!

 ## Setup